yanvlachakis/Volare/README.md

 ## 🚀 Vision

 Volare (Italian for "to fly") empowers traders to soar from modest beginnings to institutional-grade performance.
-Starting with just $50, our AI-driven platform implements sophisticated trading strategies while maintaining minimal operational costs.
+Our AI-driven platform implements sophisticated trading strategies while maintaining minimal operational costs, allows even the most humble portfolio to grow on a budget.

 ## ✨ Key Features